KURL

 KURL (93.3 FM) is a Christian radio station licensed to Billings, Montana, United States.
-The station is currently owned by Elenbaas Media, Inc. On May 24, 2010 it was announced that the station, then known as KYYA FM 93.3 was to be sold to Elenbaas Media, Inc after FCC approval.
+The station is currently owned by Northwestern Media.

 History

+The station initially signed on April 5, 1969, as KOYN-FM with a country music format.
+The station was initially owned by Meyer Broadcasting.
+The station's transmitter was located southwest of Billings on Sacrifice Cliff.
+Its studios were located at 1645 Central Avenue.
+The calls were changed to KYYA in 1975.
+The station increased its transmitting power to 99,000 watts on September 27, 1978.
+It changed frequencies to 93.9 MHz with the upgrade.
+The change of frequency ultimately did not happen and KOYN stayed on 93.3.

-The station first signed on the air on April 5, 1969.
-Throughout most of the station's life, it was known as Y-93 FM and is the dominant Top 40/CHR station for the Billings metro area for more than 3 decades.
+Throughout most of the station's life from the 1970s onwarwd, it was known as Y-93 FM and was the dominant Top 40/CHR station for the Billings metro area for over three decades.
+As the 1990s went along, Y-93 tweaked its CHR format towards Adult Top 40, but by 2000, the station became a full-blown Hot AC.
+By the end of the early 2000s, Y-93 faced stiff competition from KMHK adjusting to Hot AC and the newly launched KPLN in Lockwood.
+The competition forced Y-93 to change formats.
+In the last years, Y-93 ran a soft adult contemporary format.
+The station was owned by Fisher Radio Regional Group.

 Ownership

 In June 2006, KYYA-FM was acquired by Cherry Creek Radio from Fisher Radio Regional Group as part of a 24 station deal with a total reported sale price of $33.3 million.
-Recently local Cherry Creek radio stations (KBLG-AM, KRZN-FM, KRKX-FM) were purchased by Connoissuer Media LLC.
+Recently local Cherry Creek radio stations (KBLG-AM, KRZN-FM, KRKX-FM) were purchased by Connoisseur Media LLC.
 KWMY-FM MY-92-5 was moved to the 105.9 frequency replacing 105.9 The Bar and the longtime former Top-40 station KYYA-FM Y-93.3 (or Y93) went silent for a short period of time.

+The KURL calls, then on 730 AM, moved to 93.3.

+In January 2024, the station was sold to Northwestern Media, a service of the University of Northwestern – St. Paul in Minnesota.
+This move expanded the programming carried on its network to Montana.